Table of Contents >> Not under the Torah.

 Does that mean if I am led by the Holy Spirit, I won't keep the Law?

 No, in fact it means the exact opposite.
 The Torah (Law, Instruction) is a gift from God.
 It describes how to be a blessing to God and to one another.
-Take an example from our modern system: If I am allowing myself to be led by the Holy Spirit, I won't drive recklessly and as a result I won't be subject to the penalty of the traffic law.
+Take an example from our modern system: If I am allowing myself to be led by the Holy Spirit, I won't drive recklessly, so I won't be subject to the penalty of the traffic law.

-It's the same with the Torah Law.
-If I'm not breaking the Law, I'm not under threat of the penalty of the Law.
+It's the same with God's Law.
+If I'm not breaking the Law, I'm not under threat of the penalty in the Law.

-The Ruach HaKodesh (Holy Spirit) will never lead me to break Torah.
-Verses 22-23 list the character traits and actions that are the Fruit of the Spirit.
+The Holy Spirit (Ruach HaKodesh רוּחַ הַקֹּדֶשׁ) will never lead me to break Torah.
+We can know this from verses 22-23.
+First, they list the character traits and actions that are the Fruit of the Spirit.
 Then verse 23 says, "There's no Law against these things."
-So by definition, if I am truly being led by the Spirit, I won't be breaking the Torah.
+So by definition, if I'm truly being led by the Spirit, I won't be breaking the Torah.

-Galatians 5:18 is telling us, But if you are being led by the Spirit, you are not under [the penalty of] the Law.
+So Galatians 5:18 is telling us, if you are being led by the Spirit, you are not under (the penalty of) the Law.

 How can you be led by the Ruach HaKodesh?
-Ask to be given a gift, something we can't create ourselves: the gift of faith in Messiah Yeshua.
+Ask for this gift, which we can't create ourselves: the gift of faith in Messiah Yeshua.
 When you receive this gift, the Father will send the Holy Spirit to live in you.
-Then you will begin to learn, and to listen, and to respond.
+Then you will begin to listen, and to learn, and to respond.

 Back to index